GE Pro Bar Indoor TV Antenna · โ˜… 4.2 Best Budget Check price on Amazon →

 MountingTabletop or wall-mount

-Should you buy the GE Pro Bar Indoor TV Antenna?
+GE Pro Bar Indoor TV Antenna FAQs

-Is the GE Pro Bar worth $25 in 2026?+
+Is the GE Pro Bar worth the price in 2026?

 Yes if you live within 35 miles of broadcast towers.
 We pulled 38 channels at 28 miles.
 If you live further than 40 miles or in a basement / first-floor with a hill in the way, step up to the [Mohu Leaf 50](/reviews/mohu-leaf-50-antenna) or [Antop AT-800SBS](/reviews/antop-at-800sbs).

-Does it support ATSC 3.0 (NextGen TV)?+
+Does it support ATSC 3.0 (NextGen TV)?

 Yes.
 We confirmed 4K NextGen TV reception on the local NBC and Fox affiliates broadcasting in ATSC 3.0.
 Note that ATSC 3.0 reception requires a TV or tuner that supports the standard.
 Our 2024 LG C4 OLED has the tuner built in.

-How do I get the best channel count?+
+How do I get the best channel count?

 Use a website like RabbitEars.info or AntennaWeb.org to find the direction of your local towers.
 Place the GE Pro Bar against an exterior wall or window facing the towers.
 We picked up 6 more channels by moving from a side wall to the window-facing wall.